-Due to these problems with their natural turf pitch they applied, and were successful, in receiving a £355,397 grant from the Premier League and The FA Facilities Fund for a new all-weather pitch.
+Due to these problems with their natural turf pitch, the school applied for, and were successful in receiving, a £355,397 grant from the Premier League and The FA Facilities Fund for a new all-weather pitch.

 The pitch installation began in May 2014 and was completed in 14 weeks, ready for the new school term.

 Former Chelsea player and current Blues Academy coach, Jon Harley, attended the opening ceremony of Bridgemary School’s new floodlit 3G pitch.

 Jon, who played in Chelsea’s FA Cup winning team in 2000, said, “It was a privilege to open the excellent 3G pitch at Bridgemary School.
 The investment provided by the Premier League & The FA Facilities Fund, which is delivered by the Football Foundation, has enabled the school to offer a stunning facility for the local community to utilise all-year round.”

 “This state-of-the-art sports pitch will have a hugely positive impact on local grassroots sport and football development for many years to come.”